TEX - Terex Corporation

 What is TEX?

 TEX is the ticker symbol for Terex Corporation, a listed security.
-Terex Corporation manufactures and sells aerial work platforms and materials processing machinery worldwide.
-It operates in two segments, Aerial Work Platforms (AWP) and Materials Processing (MP).
+Operating globally, Terex Corporation specializes in the production and distribution of aerial work platforms and a diverse range of materials processing equipment.
+Its operations are structured into two primary divisions: Aerial Work Platforms (AWP) and Materials Processing (MP).
 Listed on NYSE.
 TEX is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the TEX options snapshot look like today?